Samsung/tizen-docs/docs/application/dotnet/guides/nui/window.md

 ### Key event

-Key event is emitted when the window receives a key event from the window manager.
+Key event is triggered when the window receives a key event from the window manager.

 The following code shows how to handle the key event: